iagox86/dnscat2/doc/protocol.md

 #### Notes

 - This can be sent at any time, though will typically be sent first
-- The public key is derived using Diffie Hellman (see above)
+- See above for how the public key is derived

 ### MESSAGE_TYPE_AUTH: [0x04]